 Nah, you won’t like to drink anything with such a name!
 Formally stated “WINE is an open source implementation of the Windows API on top of X, OpenGL, and Unix.
 Think of Wine as a compatibility layer for running Windows programs.”

-Not at all, WINE is a completely free alternative of the Windows API and has “no Microsoft code” whatsoever.
+Note that it doesn’t require Windows at all.
+WINE is a completely free alternative of the Windows API and has “no Microsoft code” whatsoever.

 This is the fun part!
 First and foremost you need to have WINE on your system.
 Get it here.
 Or else if you are using Ubuntu (or apt based distro) like me then fire up the terminal and type the following:

 This will set up WINE on your system.
 That’s pretty much it, as from now on, you just have to follow the steps you will take to install the application/game in Windows.
 Yes, it’s that simple.
 No hassles, nothing.
 On Mac, it’s even easier because you can use WineBottler to run Windows apps.

 I had an old version of Photoshop so let me show you some screens, so you believe me:

 Step 1: Install

 Step 2: Run

 Step 3: Work on a Handsome Guy’s Pic!!

 Well not really, there are thousand of applications (10,349 to be precise) whose status and compatibility to run with WINE can be viewed at the WINE AppDB.
 It categorizes applications into Platinum, Gold, Silver, Bronze and Garbage ratings, with the applications rated as Platinum being the most compatible and problem-free and applications rated Garbage being.. um.. well..
 Garbage! (in regards to WINE compatibility of course).